Tupolev Tu-141

 The Tupolev Tu-141 Strizh ("Swift"; Туполев Ту-141 Стриж) is a Soviet reconnaissance drone that served with the Soviet Army during the late 1970s and 1980s, as well as the Ukrainian Armed Forces since 2014.

 Development

 The Tu-141 was a follow-on to the Tupolev Tu-123 and is a relatively large, medium-range reconnaissance drone.
-It is designed to undertake reconnaissance missions within a 1000 km radius, flying at transsonic speeds.
+It is designed to undertake reconnaissance missions within a 1000 km radius, flying at transonic speeds.
 It can carry a range of payloads, including film cameras, infrared imagers, EO imagers, and imaging radar..

 As with previous Tupolev designs, it has a dart-like rear-mounted delta wing, forward-mounted canards, and a KR-17A turbojet engine mounted above the tail.
 It is launched from a trailer using a solid-propellant booster and lands with the aid of a tail-mounted parachute.

 Operation and incidents

 The Tu-141 was in Soviet service from 1979 to 1989, mostly on the western borders of the Soviet Union.